 When did the unusually tall, skinny and minimally curved female body become the icon for fashion?
 Why was this rare and widely unattainable body type chosen to display clothing designer’s newest looks?
 These garments (or other related clothes by the same designers) would eventually be selling to the entire population of women anyway, so who decided to present these clothes on such an un-average frame?

 I remember hearing on America’s Next Top Model that most designers say these size zero girls are simply meant to be walking clothes hangers.
 They want the focus on their clothing, not so much the woman wearing them.
 In my eyes, I could see this potentially limiting some sales.
 Everyday women may not want to wear the things these slim girls wear while confidently strutting down the runway simply because they are intimidated.
 It would be easy for them to think that just because they will never have a model’s body type, that they wouldn’t look good in those clothes.

-I came across a blog written by Sally McGraw, where she argued that the “clothes-hanger” argument still doesn’t rationalize the use of such thin women as models.
+I came across a blog written by Sally McGraw, where she argues that the “clothes-hanger” argument still doesn’t rationalize the use of such thin women as models.
 She asks if something should still be considered clothing if it only looks good on hangers and a small population of women.
-You can check out her blog here:

 Having a layer of fat on the body is quite essential to a human’s health.
-I believe that the model industry needs to slightly re-think their “clothes-hanger” body image.
+I believe that the modeling industry needs to slightly re-think their “clothes-hanger” approach.

 Why do many girls feel like they were born with unfortunate appearances, only because they don’t have a natural “stick-figure” body that we see in many of today’s runway models?
 There are many aspects of modern society that have shaped these perfect standards of beauty, which are held very close to heart for some people, especially women.